nakatamaho/mplapack/README.md

-#  The MPACK is a multiprecision linear algebra package based on BLAS and LAPACK.
+# The MPLAPACK is a multiprecision linear algebra package based on BLAS and LAPACK.
 This package is rewritten in C++, and supports several high precision libraries like GMP, MPFR and QD etc so that users can choose for user's convenience.
-The MPACK is a free software (2-clause BSD style license with original license by LAPACK).
+The MPLAPACK is a free software (2-clause BSD style license with original license by LAPACK).

 # How to build and install